OneMoreThing/ParseKit/README.md

 TODO:

+-Integrate deployd.com as backend for ParseKit

+-Add js API for Anypic-web site

+-Add ACL (currently not implemented in DataKit)

+-Option to store/load images on Amazon S3 bucket

 -Add push notifications and async messaging (currently not implemented in DataKit)

--Add ACL (currently not implemented in DataKit)

--Add js API for Anypic-web site

 -Develop an efficient way to implement Parse.com orQueryWithSubqueries

--Option to store/load images on Amazon S3 bucket